PATHOLOGY IN SCANDINAVIA

 Working as a Pathologist in Sweden

-Working as a pathologist in Sweden, you will deal with conditions at the levels of organs, tissues,
+Working as a pathologist in Sweden, you will deal with conditions at the levels of organs, tissues, cells and molecules, integrating subjects such as anatomy, histology, physiology, immunology and cell and molecular biology to understand causes and mechanisms for development and progression of various disease conditions.

 As the subject is subsequently cross-boundary in its character, especially in treating various types of cancer, inflammatory and immunological conditions, you will need to work in close cooperation with other specialist doctors.